capstanlqc/omegat-guides/docs/tec-cb-ome-ver-cg.md

 In order to insert non-breaking spaces in OmegaT, please make sure you have installed **Auto Hot Key**.
 If you haven't installed it yet, please check the **Third Party Tools** section of the [OmegaT Installation guide](/doku.php?id=ug:tec-cb-ome-ins)

-Once **Auto Hot Key** is installed, you can insert non-breaking spaces with the same keyboard shortcut as in Word: **Ctrl+Shift+Space**.
+Once **Auto Hot Key** is installed, you can insert non-breaking spaces with the same keyboard shortcut as in Word: ++ctrl+shift+space++.
 You can recognize a non breaking space because it is gray.

 [<img src="https://pisawiki.capstan.be/lib/exe/fetch.php?media=ug:27_non-breaking_spaces.jpg" class="media" alt="" width="300" />](https://pisawiki.capstan.be/lib/exe/fetch.php?media=ug:27_non-breaking_spaces.jpg)